 CIDRAP is calling for pharmaceutical companies to work with federal and state government and public health officials to identify and track the upstream drug supply chain so that potential disruptions can be identified and alternatives found as quickly as possible.

 “With the COVID-19 pandemic expected to last several more months and with more patients in need of life-saving drugs, we call upon the pharmaceutical companies and their partners to publicly come forward with current inventory levels and information on the status and relative resiliency of their critical drug supply chains,” said Michael Osterholm, PhD, MPH, co-principal investigator of RDSP and director of CIDRAP.
 Osterholm added that information on supply chains is essential to healthcare systems, nursing homes, pharmacies, and public health agencies as they plan and prepare in the event of a drug shortage.

 “This is life and death, and the public needs to know where their drugs come from and be assured they will always be available in a timely manner,” Schondelmeyer said.

 Why did CIDRAP start this project?

-The RDS project was developed to identify the reasons for drug shortages in the US healthcare system and to develop a systematic approach for predicting, preventing, and mitigating drug shortages from any cause for any reason.
-Fortunately, the RDS team designed the project in 2018 and 2019 and developed methods to begin tracking the upstream supply chain of all drug products in the United States.
-Although this project and its drug supply database are not complete, they have progressed sufficiently to allow identifying upstream drug supply chain issues that are arising because of the COVID-19 pandemic.
-COVID-19 is a real challenge to the world right now, and this project is positioned to help predict, prevent, and mitigate drug shortages from the stresses that COVID-19 has placed on the critical drug supply chain.
+RDSP was developed to identify the reasons for drug shortages in the US healthcare system and to develop a systematic approach for predicting, preventing, and mitigating drug shortages from any cause for any reason.
+Fortunately, the RDSP team designed the project in 2018 and 2019 and developed methods to track the upstream supply chain of all drug products in the United States.
+Although this project and its drug supply database are not complete, they have progressed sufficiently to allow identification of upstream drug supply chain issues arising because of the COVID-19 pandemic.
+This project is positioned to help predict, prevent, and mitigate drug shortages from the stresses of COVID-19 on the critical drug supply chain.